apache/beam/website/www/site/content/en/documentation/runners/twister2.md

 ### Running WordCount on a Twister2 Deployment

 The Beam examples project, when generated from an archetype, comes from a particular released Beam version (that's what the `archetypeVersion` property is about).
-Each Beam version that contains the Twister2 Runner (ie. from 2.23.0 onwards) uses a certain version of Twister2.
+Each Beam version that contains the Twister2 Runner (i.e. from 2.23.0 onwards) uses a certain version of Twister2.
 Because of this, when we start a stand-alone Twister2 cluster and try to run Beam examples on it we need to make sure the two are compatible.
 See following table for which Twister2 version is recommended for various Beam versions.